2023 Most Popular Writing Studies Bachelor's Degree Schools

 On average, writing graduates from UMN Twin Cities take out $21,334 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $287.

-Read full report on Writing Studies at University of Minnesota - Twin Cities
+Full Writing Studies at University of Minnesota - Twin Cities Report

-With a ranking of #6, Emerson College did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
-Located in the city of Boston, Emerson is a private not-for-profit school with a moderately-sized student population.
+Emerson College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+Located in the large city of Boston, Emerson is a private not-for-profit college with a moderately-sized student population.

 Women make up 77% of the writing majors at the school.